asimons04/tesseract/docs/MediaProxy.md

 The `/image_proxy/` route is handled by Tesseract which fetches the image, optionally caches it, and serves it to the user.

-When proxying is disabled, the image URLs are returned as-is and the user fetches them from the original source.
+When proxying is disabled, the image URLs are rendered as returned from the API, and the user fetches them from the original source.

 ---